Formal Reasoning About Confidence and Automated Verification of Neural Networks: Modeling Different Robustness Variants

+We now show how the notions of relaxed robustness, strong robustness, and smoothness are in our grammar as specific practical instances.

-Let us first discuss a weaker notion of robustness that we called {\em relaxed robustness}, where the intuition is to ignore low-confidence counterexamples in determining robustness of the network, as shown in Figure~\ref{fig:mot:combine}(a-b).
-The main idea is that for all images $x$ close to given image $\gi$, their classification should be the same, unless the confidence of the network on $x$ is less than a certain threshold.
+{ \textbf{Relaxed Robustness:}} As discussed in Introduction, {\em relaxed robustness}, is a weaker notion where low-confidence counterexamples are ignored in determining robustness of the network, as shown in Figure~\ref{fig:mot:combine}(a-b).
+For all images $x$ close to given image $\gi$, their classification should be the same, unless the confidence of the network on $x$ is less than a certain threshold.
 Incorporating the requirement in Eq~\ref{eq:slr} gives us Eq~\ref{eq:rr} which permits low-confidence counterexamples to bypass the strict robustness criteria.
 Let $\thresh$ be the confidence level threshold, a tunable user specified parameter.